Q-back/MyClineRules/Workflows/write_plan.md

 - Solution
 - Most important issue

+Each plan should be as simple and short as possible.

 ## When you need to work in phases
 Sometimes problems are big.
 In this scenario good approach is to create one "abstract" `plan` file and follow